meanbee/magecert/databases.md

 # Databases

+Exam proportion: 11%.

 ## Models, Resource Models and Collections

 ### Basic Concepts

 A **Model** is used to store and manipulate data about a particular object.
+Typically contain the business logic of the application.

 A **Resource Model** is used to interact with the database on behalf of the *Model*.
 The Resouce Model actually performs the CRUD operations.

 A **Collection Model** handles working with groups of models and performing (CRUD) operations on groups of models.

-There's a basic ActiceRecord-like/one-object-one-table model, as well as an Entity Attribute Value (EAV) model.
+There are two types of Magento Model: simple and EAV.
+Simple Models correspond to a single table, whereas EAV correspond to multiple tables using the EAV schema design pattern.

 ### Database Connection